 The northeastern and southeastern Pacific Ocean stocks of swordfish are distinctly identifiable by genetics and fisheries analyses.
-Preliminary analyses of the status of the southeastern Pacific Ocean stock of swordfish indicate that the spawning biomass has declined over the 1945-2003 period, and is now at about twice the level (~0.26) that will support the maximum sustainable yield (MSY) of 13,000-14,000 metric tons (t)).
-Catches have increased substantially since 2001.
-Recent harvests are on the order of 12,000-16,000 t annually.
+Preliminary analyses of the status of the southeastern Pacific Ocean stock of swordfish indicate that the spawning biomass declined over the 1945-2003 period, and is now at about twice the level (~0.26) that will support the maximum sustainable yield (MSY) of 13,000-14,000 metric tons (t).
+Catches have been decreasing since about 2002.
+Recent harvests are on the order of 11,000 to 13,000 t annually.

-The variations in standardized catch per unit of effort (CPUE) of swordfish in the northern EPO show no trend, suggesting that the catches to date have not affected the stock significantly.
+The variations in standardized catch per unit of effort of swordfish in the northern EPO show no trend, suggesting that the catches to date have not affected the stock significantly.